 - Discover new films featuring a favorite actor or director.

 Making it easier for audiences to discover relevant content that resonates with their interests has been an ongoing objective for large Video-on-Demand (VOD) platforms seeking to maximize customer engagement and mitigate subscriber/audience churn.

-In the next section, we’ll explore how OTT content metadata is being used to support the content discovery process, power content recommendations, enhance ad placements, and maximize the value of content assets.
+In the next section, we’ll explore how OTT data is being used to support the content discovery process, power content recommendations, enhance ad placements, and maximize the value of content assets.